Add Roles and Permissions

 Fill in the fields defining the role metadata.

-Metadata Description Entity Type Type of the entity to which the metadata applies to.
+Metadata Description Entity Type Type of the entity to which the metadata applies.
 Read more about available entity types.
-Claim Name Metadata type - specific information the client application is able to request or the authorization server to support.
+Claim Name Metadata type—specific information the client application can request or the authorization server can support.
 Read more about metadata types.
 Policy Operator Action on the metadata parameter: a value check, value modification, or both.
 Read more about policy operators.
 Data Type Type of the data stored in metadata.
 Value Value of the role's metadata. -

 Save new role metadata.